 Respond like an echo.

 Said differently, appropriate choice of action by the wise person is not a matter of the rational ego selecting from among antecedently established alternatives and/or moral platitudes, but of an immediate follow-on (such as an echo, so to speak) deriving from unhindered and undistracted clarity about each particular situation which arises.
 In fact, Graham notes, in Zhuangzi’s vision, the sage does not even explicitly decide on courses of action, but is always only “about to” decide before acting in a seamless move from implicit to explicit.
 Zhuangzi often uses the experience of skilled craftsmen such as meat-carvers, wheelwrights and carpenters to illustrate the “knack” for skills which can only be acquired (if at all) in patient apprenticeship, not through learning and applying general rules.

 How, then, does Zhuangzi’s “anti-rationalism” differ from Nietzsche’s “irrationalist” side, according to Graham?
 He summarizes his summary of Zhuangzi by noting two stages in Zhuangzi’s thought: first the idea that all rules of conduct are themselves groundless; second that the closest thing to a “ground” for Zhuangzi’s skepticism is the “single imperative” to “mirror things as they are,” or to “be aware” of all relevant factors.
 He then contrasts this anti-rationalism with Nietzsche’s irrationalist mood, by noting that for Zhuangzi, without doubt, the world must be taken as it objectively is at any particular moment, not as it pleases one to see it, if one is to be in accord with “the way” (or the Dao).
 In contemporary terms (not Graham’s) this would be to say that Zhuangzi would reject Nietzsche’s “perspectivism” as not fully aware, in failing to appreciate the “neutrality of viewpoints which forbids one to give preference to my own,” except on critical grounds of greater awareness.
-Nietzsche, of course, might reply that his ground is to “be aware that the ‘will to power’ is the ground of all grounds, but, as we have seen, in his more reflective mood Nietzsche cannot sustain this view, and lapses back into analytic attempts in accounting for historical causality.
+Nietzsche, of course, might reply that his ground is to be aware that the ‘will to power’ is the ground of all grounds, but, as we have seen, in his more reflective mood Nietzsche cannot sustain this view, and lapses back into analytic attempts in accounting for historical causality.
 (And even if Nietzsche were to reply that the “will to untruth” is only accurate for the masses, he cannot apply this to his own case and still believe in his own insights without reducing them to merely his own will to power).

-By way of a critical assessment of Grahams account of the differences among anti-rationalism, irrationalism, and rationalism, let us briefly look of its similarities to Michael Oakeshott’s critique of rationalism, which was examined in the first volume of this edited work on Englightenment criticism.
+By way of a critical assessment of Graham’s account of the differences among anti-rationalism, irrationalism, and rationalism, let us briefly look at its similarities to Michael Oakeshott’s critique of rationalism, which was examined in the first volume of this edited work on Enlightenment criticism.
 My general view is that Graham is soundest and most relevant where the two critiques overlap, although he also can be very interesting in exploring in detail issues which Oakeshott by-passes, such as the difference between anti-rationalism and irrationalism. (a subject Oakeshott does not explicitly discuss).